D0770933/food-APP/README.md

 # food-APP

-side project from Ren-Shao in 2022 Summer
+A side project from Ren-Shao in 2022 Summer

 thanks for watching!